liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Removed mbMessages attribute from app-view-search-entry tag
+### Removed mbMessages and fileEntryTuples attributes from app-view-search-entry tag
 - **Date:** 2015-May-27
 - **JIRA Ticket:** LPS-55886

 #### What changed?

-The `mbMessages` attribute from the `app-view-search-entry` tag has been removed, as well as the `getMbMessages` and `addMbMessage` methods from `SearchResult`.
+The `mbMessages` and `fileEntryTuples` attributes from the `app-view-search-entry` tag have been removed.
+Related methods `getMbMessages`, `getFileEntryTuples`, and `addMbMessage` have been removed as well from `SearchResult`.

 #### Who is affected?